Green Fish: Influence

 Although director Lee is renowned for superb writing, he allowed Han to improvise the now-famous extended monologue inside the telephone booth.
-The scene became iconic enough to be spoofed by the 2002 Korean compendium of satire, "Funny Movie" directed by Gyu-seong Jang.
-As recently as August 2007, the scene was once again spoofed in the MBC drama "Kimchi Cheese Smile".
+The scene became iconic enough to be spoofed in director Gyu-seong Jang's Funny Movie, a 2002 film parodying popular South Korean films.
+As recently as August 2007, the scene was once again spoofed in the MBC drama Kimchi Cheese Smile.

-The character of "Kim Yang-gil" (a rival mob boss), as played by Myung Gye-nam, has been parodied with an extended back-story in the 2006 black comedy The Customer is Always Right.
+The character Kim Yang-gil (a rival mob boss), played by Myung Gye-nam, was parodied with an extended back-story in the 2006 black comedy The Customer Is Always Right.

 The pivotal scene in a men's restroom, has recently been cited by poet/director Yoo Ha for informing the basis of a similar scene in his more stylistically baroque A Dirty Carnival.